-The winery is located in the municipality Saint-Estèphe in the eponymous area in the Médoc (Bordeaux).
-In the Bordeaux Classification In 1855, the company was classified with the fourth rank (Quatrième Cru Classé).
-The origin dates back to the middle of the 16th century.
-In the middle of the 17th century, the estate came into the possession of Etienne de Lafon.
-In contrast to many other goods, the estate's history was hardly influenced by the French Revolution, as Jean Lafon supported the revolution as a member of the local Revolutionary Council.
-Jean changed his name to Jean de Lafon Rochet, from which the estate name derives.
-After that there were countless changes of ownership and ultimately a total decline.
+The winery is located in the municipality Saint-Estèphe in the same area in Médoc (Bordeaux).
+In the Bordeaux Classification in 1855 the company was classified as fourth (Quatrième Cru Classé).
+The origin goes back to the middle of the 16th century.
+In the mid-17th century, the property came into the possession of Etienne de Lafon.
+In contrast to many other goods, the estate history was hardly influenced by the French Revolution, as Jean Lafon supported the revolution as a member of the local Revolutionary Council.
+Jean changed his name to Jean de Lafon Rochet, from which the estate name is derived.
+After that, there were innumerable changes of ownership and ultimately a total decline.